Walking the Walk: Leaders as Role Models

-Sometimes, as we find ourselves caught up in the daily grind, we lose track of a simple fact: leaders, you are a role model!
+Sometimes, as we find ourselves caught up in the daily grind, we lose track of a simple fact: leaders, you are role models!
 Your employees look to you and judge your actions as a reflection on the entire company.
 Your team follows the example that you are setting, which further builds the company’s reputation in a community.
-So, today, we take the time to reflect on how leaders can not only talk the talk of being a boss, but walk the walk as an effective role model.
+So, today, we take the time to reflect on how leaders can not only talk the talk of being a boss but walk the walk as effective role models.

 Attitude is Everything

-Maybe we don’t talk about it enough, but acting in a leadership role is hard.
+Maybe we don’t talk about it enough, but it is hard to act in a leadership role.
 You constantly find yourself caught between your employees, co-workers, and upper management.
 Keeping everyone content is a constant balancing act, and spending that much time up on the high-wire can be exhausting!
-But it’s important to still keep your head up and maintain a positive outlook.
+But it’s important to keep your head up and maintain a positive outlook.
 Don’t put down upper management and co-workers in front of your employees.
-Remember: you are the boss.
 If you spend your days plodding around your business like eyesore and claiming that the sky is due to fall any day now, your employees will respond in kind.
 So if you would like to see a shift towards the positive in your workplace, start by taking a long look at your own attitude.
+Remember: you are the boss.

 Maintain Positive Relationships

 As a leader, you want your team to trust you, and you want to be able to trust them in turn.
-There is no way to build that trust without hard work, accountability, and integrity.
+Without hard work, accountability, and integrity, there is no way to build that trust.
 But in order for your employees to display these qualities, you must first model them yourself.
 Work hard—pitch in when your team needs a hand and make it clear from the start that there is no assignment beneath you.
 Most importantly, make sure that you do a good job at those assignments and hold yourself accountable.
 Your employees will measure themselves against your example.
 That is why you must conduct yourself with considerable integrity.
 If you ask your team to follow a set of rules, you must also be ready to follow those rules yourself.

-With a little intention, you can soon become a role model for your team.
+With a bit of intention, you can soon become a role model for your team.
 By setting yourself up as a quality leader, you can trust your team to go above and beyond.
 After all, they’ll be following your example.